 A blood spot test is ideal for measuring hormones and other analytes such as insulin, blood lipids, Vitamin D, thyroid hormones, and elements like lead and magnesium.
 It offers distinct advantages over serum because it eliminates the need for a blood draw - saving patients time and money.

 Our partner laboratory developed the science for accurately measuring hormones in the dried blood spot test and is currently one of the only labs to offer this method commercially.

 No Needles, No Office Visit

-This convenient blood spot test eliminates blood draw needles, blood draw fees, and the need to see a phlebotomist.
+This convenient blood spot test eliminates needles, blood draw fees, and the need to see a phlebotomist.
 Patients can collect their samples at home at a time that suits them.
 Research also shows that blood spot is more accurate than serum for measuring blood hormone levels in patients supplementing topically.

 Unlike other labs, patients do not need to stop hormone supplementation to use this type of testing.
 Dried blood spot tests are the ideal method for tracking the effectiveness of hormone treatments.

 Enhance yourself with the power of testosterone, maintaining optimum levels before the natural decline begins.